Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Bounded ISA → exhaustive formal equivalence checking.

 ISA ↔ RTL formal EC is computationally tractable when the instruction space is bounded.
-With 256 opcodes and a pure-function length derivation, the decoder is the smallest formal-EC unit in the entire core.
-ATPG over the decoder reaches 100% structural coverage in minutes, not days.
+With 256 opcodes and pure-function length derivation, the decoder is the smallest formal-EC unit in the entire core.
+ATPG over the decoder reaches 100% structural coverage in minutes.

 TDM → architectural fault detector.

 Hardware-typed data turns semantic corruption into an observable fault.
 ECC catches bit-level corruption; TDM catches type-level corruption.
-The result: a new fault model — type-mismatch — joins stuck-at, transition, and cell-aware in your fault library.
-Type-check coverage becomes a first-class metric.
+A new fault model — type-mismatch — joins stuck-at, transition, and cell-aware in your fault library.

 GALS + FIFO + VALID → predictable trace.

-Globally-asynchronous trace nodes are a known nightmare.
 Detronyx pushes the async crossing to a single sync stage per boundary, with FIFO + VALID protocols you can write down.
-Result: post-silicon trace timing is deterministic; the JTAG / on-chip trace stream decodes without statistical reconstruction.
-Metastability MTBF is a calculable number, not a hand-waved one.
+Post-silicon trace timing is deterministic; the JTAG / on-chip trace stream decodes without statistical reconstruction.

 Decoupled constant address space → simpler EC.